PhotoVision/PhotoVision.github.io/_pv-markup/film-services.md

 ## Develop + scan
 We scan all film on the highly sought-after Fuji Frontier SP3000 or state-of-the-art Noritsu S-1800.
 Both are excellent tools to help you reach your vision.
 You may choose between either on your <a href="{{site.baseurl}}/images/PhotoVision-Film-Order-Form-Dec-2017.pdf" target="_blank">order form</a>.
 If you do not specify, we will assume you want Frontier.
 However, keep in mind **there are certain film stocks that will *always* be scanned on Noritsu: **Portra160, Ektar100 and all black + white stocks**.
-All scans are delivered via <a href="http://box.com" target="_blank">Box</a>, a simple online file sharing system that keeps all your orders organized!
+All scans are delivered via <a href="http://box.com" target="_blank">Box</a>, a simple online file sharing system that keeps all your orders organized.

 ### Fuji Frontier SP3000
 | **Film size** | **Color normal scan** | **Color large scan** |